Some women end up here looking for “let him chase you book”.

-It seems like that’s what everyone says in the dating industry.
+That’s what almost everyone says in the dating industry.

-But that doesn’t necessarily make it true, does it.
+But that doesn’t make it an effective advice.

 - How a Song Exposes the “Let Him Chase” Theory